 He writes about politics, literature, culture and universities for German and Swiss newspapers and for Anglo-American outlets.
 Together with Laura Goode, he hosts the Clayman Institute’s podcast, The Feminist Present, which features interviews with feminist voices from across the world.
-His most recent book, What the Ballad Knows: The Ballad Genre, Memory Culture, and German Nationalism, provides a thorough history of the ballad at the intersection of literary, musical, and visual arts, showing how the German ballad subverted and complicated the national project during the 19th century.
-A book in German, Cancel Culture Transfer: How a Moral Panic is Gripping the World, is forthcoming in November 2022.
-Last year’s The Dynastic Imagination: Family and Modernity in Nineteenth-Century Germany offers an unexpected account of modern German intellectual history through frameworks of family and kinship.
+His recent book, What the Ballad Knows: The Ballad Genre, Memory Culture, and German Nationalism, provides a thorough history of the ballad at the intersection of literary, musical, and visual arts, showing how the German ballad subverted and complicated the national project during the 19th century.
+A book in German, Cancel Culture Transfer: How a Moral Panic is Gripping the World, was published in November 2022.
+The Dynastic Imagination: Family and Modernity in Nineteenth-Century Germany offers an unexpected account of modern German intellectual history through frameworks of family and kinship.
 In 2020, he published What Tech Calls Thinking, an examination of the intellectual underpinnings of Silicon Valley and the tech industry.

 Daub’s research focuses on the intersection of literature, music and philosophy, particularly in the nineteenth century.
 His book Uncivil Unions - The Metaphysics of Marriage in German Idealism and Romanticism explores German philosophical theories of marriage from Kant to Nietzsche.
 His book Tristan's Shadow - Sexuality and the Total Work of Art deals with eroticism in German opera after Wagner.
 Four-Handed Monsters ties the practice of four-hand piano playing to ideologies about gender, labor, and the family in nineteenth-century Europe.
 In addition, he has published articles on opera, film, and poetry, as well as literature and scandal.
 Together with Charles Kronengold he wrote The James Bond Songs: Pop Anthems of Late Capitalism.